BuyerQuest/terraform-tenable-nessus-scanner-aws/README.md

-# Terraform Module for Tenable.io's AWS-Preauthorized Nessus Scanner
+# Terraform Module for Tenable.io's Nessus Scanner on AWS

 This module will set up the latest release of [Tenable.io's preauthorized Nessus scanner from the AWS marketplace](https://aws.amazon.com/marketplace/pp/B01LXCD58S?qid=1532453752682).
 It will also update your machine if you run it again after the release of a newer version of the AMI.